eteq/astropysics/docs/index.rst

 Logo Image Credit
 =================

-The multiwavelength image of M81 was put together by the folks at the Chandra X-Ray Observatory (http://chandra.harvard.edu/photo/2008/m81/), and they credit: "X-ray: NASA/CXC/Wisconsin/D.Pooley & CfA/A.Zezas; Optical: NASA/ESA/CfA/A.Zezas; UV: NASA/JPL-Caltech/CfA/J.Huchra et al.; IR: NASA/JPL-Caltech/CfA"
+The multiwavelength image of M81 was put together by the folks at the Chandra X-Ray Observatory (http://chandra.harvard.edu/photo/2008/m81/), and they credit: "X-ray: NASA/CXC/Wisconsin/D.Pooley & CfA/A.Zezas; Optical: NASA/ESA/CfA/A.Zezas; UV: NASA/JPL-Caltech/CfA/J.Huchra et al.; IR: NASA/JPL-Caltech/CfA".
+The Python logo can be found at `<http://www.python.org/community/logos/>`_.

 Indices and tables
 ==================